 We had a fourth grader last year which turned out to be the best thing ever.
 The National Parks offer the Every Kid in a Park pass to all 4th graders.
+In 2020, they renamed this the Every Kid Outdoors Pass.
 This pass offers FREE entrance to most National Parks, Monuments, and other sites, and it is so easy to get.
 Everyone should be using this amazing FREE program.

 We used this pass a lot!!
-We visited 15 National sites in one year.
-We went to Yellowstone, Grand Teton, Wind Cave, Badlands, Yosemite, and Rocky Mountain National Parks.
-We also visited the following National Sites: Jewel Cave, Scotts Bluff, Agate Fossil Beds, Colorado National Monument, Castillo de San Marcos, Devils Postpile, Minuteman Missile, Devils Tower, and Mount Rushmore.
-We laughed that we didn’t use it at any national sites in Utah!
+We visited 15 National sites in one year including 6 National Parks: Yellowstone, Grand Teton, Wind Cave, Badlands, Yosemite, and Rocky Mountain National Parks.
+For some reason, we didn’t use it at any sites in Utah this year, but we also visited the following National Sites: Jewel Cave, Scotts Bluff, Agate Fossil Beds, Colorado National Monument, Castillo de San Marcos, Devils Postpile, Minuteman Missile, Devils Tower, and Mount Rushmore.

 We were also able to use our pass to go up to Tibble Fork.
 The pass allows entrance to American Fork Canyon/Alpine Loop.
 We did not visit Timpangos Cave, but with the pass, your fourth grader can get a free ticket into the cave.
 We saved so much money with this program.
 There are a few places where the Every Kid Outdoors Pass does not cover certain fees, though.
 At Jewel Cave, we had to pay for the longer tour we wanted to go on, but if we had taken the basic tour our entire family would have received free entrance.
 At Wind Cave, we did receive FREE tickets for our cave tour.
 In Devil’s Postpile, we paid for the shuttle to enter the monument.
 Make sure to check out restrictions on your pass before you go.